Referral to a specialist

 Your GP looks at your symptoms and decides which type of specialist to refer you to.
 For example:

-• you see a gastroenterologist or a gastrointestinal surgeon if you have bowel or stomach problems
+• you see a gastroenterologist or a gastrointestinal surgeon for bowel or stomach problems

 • you see a chest or respiratory specialist if you have problems with your breathing